zaboco/elm-draggable/README.md

             Draggable.update dragConfig dragMsg model
 ```

-7. In order to keep track of the mouse events, you must include the relevant subscriptions:
+#### 7. In order to keep track of the mouse events, you must include the relevant subscriptions
 ```elm
 subscriptions : Model -> Sub Msg
 subscriptions { drag } =
     Draggable.subscriptions DragMsg drag
 ```

+#### 8. Triggering drag
-8. Finally, inside your `view` function, you must somehow make the element draggable.
+Finally, inside your `view` function, you must somehow make the element draggable.
 You do that by adding a trigger for the `mousedown` event.
 Of course, you'll also have to style your DOM element such that it reflects its moving position (with `top: x; left: y` or [`transform: translate`](http://www.w3schools.com/css/css3_2dtransforms.asp))
 ```elm
 view : Model -> Html Msg
 view { position } =